-Unlike the Po Boy and Cheesesteak, the Italian Beef Sandwich lived under the radar beyond its Chicagoland borders.
+Unlike the Po Boy and Cheesesteak, the Italian Beef Sandwich lived under the radar beyond its Chicagoland borders for decades.
 Although displaced natives like the late John Belushi and former late night host Jay Leno sang its praises, it took the TV show The Bear to raise the sandwich to national attention.

 Discover five great Po Boys you must eat in New Orleans.

 How To Order An Italian Beef Sandwich In Chicago

 Ordering an Italian Beef Sandwich in Chicago can be daunting unless you know the sandwich’s not-so-secret language.
 We got lucky when Christopher Zucchero explained it to us in words we could understand.
 Now it’s our turn to do the same for you.

 First, you need to decide if you want your sandwich to be dry, wet or dipped.
 In other words, you’re deciding whether you want your sandwich to be totally messy (i.e. dipped in jus), kind of messy (i.e. wet with some jus) or dry (i.e. dry as a doorknob).
 This decision comes down to whether you care more about keeping your clothes clean or eating a delicious sandwich.

 Don’t be confused if the word ‘gravy’ comes up when you’re ordering a Italian Beef Sandwich.
 In Chicago, gravy is just another word for jus.